menu

 2. Brute force tool (like Metasploit, Aircrack-ng, Hydra, Medusa, etc.)

-How does Brute force attack work:
+How does a brute force attack work?

 Brute force tool à (Usernames & Passwords à Authentication à (Response) à Success/Failure

-How to prevent Brute force attacks:
+How to prevent brute force attacks?

-Increase Password length – Hackers can generate a list of passwords by automated computing.
-However, if the length of your password is very long, it will take the hacker sometimes days even with the most powerful computers to make a possible list of passwords that long.
-This delay in trying to figure the password credentials via brute force discourages hackers.
-Secure password in the Midst of 300 Billion.
+Increase password lengthHackers can generate a list of passwords using automated computing.
+However, if your password is very long, it will take the hacker days, even with the most powerful computers, to make a list that long.
+This delay in trying to figure out the password credentials via brute force discourages hackers.
+Secure your password in the middle of 300 billion.